NajiElKotob/Awesome-Power-BI-Features/README.md

 * Export Data
   - [Export the data that was used to create a visualization](https://learn.microsoft.com/en-us/power-bi/visuals/power-bi-visualization-export-data)
     - The maximum number of rows that Power BI Desktop and Power BI service can export to a .csv file is 30,000 - [Considerations and limitations](https://learn.microsoft.com/en-us/power-bi/visuals/power-bi-visualization-export-data?tabs=powerbi-desktop#considerations-and-limitations)
+    - Power BI Desktop imposes a 30,000-row limit when exporting data from visuals to CSV, which can be restrictive for large datasets.
+However, in Power BI Service, users can export up to 150,000 rows to Excel (.xlsx), offering a more scalable solution for sharing data.
+Additionally, a simple workaround in Desktop involves copying the full table from the Data view and pasting it into Excel, which bypasses the row limit.
 * Visual headers
   - [Using improved visual headers in Power BI reports](https://learn.microsoft.com/en-us/power-bi/create-reports/desktop-visual-elements-for-reports#using-improved-visual-headers-in-power-bi-reports)
 * Conditional formatting